Luka Dončić

 Luka Dončić (/ˈluːkə ˈdɒntʃɪtʃ/ LOO-kə-_-DON-chitch; /sl/; born February 28, 1999) is a Slovenian professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
-Since his rookie season, he has been selected to five NBA All-Star games and five All-NBA First Team selections.
+He is a Rookie of the Year, six-time NBA All-Star, six-time All-NBA First Team member and a two-time NBA Scoring Champion.
 He also represents the Slovenian national team.
-Nicknamed Luka Magic, he is broadly regarded as one of the greatest European players of all time.
+Nicknamed “Luka Magic,” he is broadly regarded as one of the greatest European players of all time.

+Dončić was drafted third overall by the Atlanta Hawks in the 2018 NBA draft and then traded to the Dallas Mavericks.
+Dončić was unanimously selected to the NBA All-Rookie First Team and won Rookie of the Year for the 2018–19 season.
+In the 2023–24 season he led the NBA in scoring averaging 33.9 points per game and lead the Mavericks to the NBA Finals, where they fell to the Boston Celtics in five games.
+Dončić was then traded to the Los Angeles Lakers in the middle of the 2024–25 season in a controversial blockbuster trade that is regarded as one of the most shocking and unexpected trades in American sports history.
+In the 2025–26 season he led the NBA in scoring for a second time averaging 33.5 points per game.
+Doncic ranks seventh in NBA career triple-doubles.

 Dončić was a youth player for Union Olimpija before joining the youth academy of Real Madrid.
 In 2015, he made his debut for the academy's senior team at age 16, becoming the youngest in club history.
 He made his senior debut for Slovenia in 2016 at only 17 years of age.
 He later helped his country win its first EuroBasket title, in 2017, while also being named to the All-Tournament Team.
 Dončić led Madrid to the 2018 EuroLeague title, winning the EuroLeague MVP and the Final Four MVP.
 He was named the ACB Most Valuable Player and won back-to-back EuroLeague Rising Star and ACB Best Young Player awards.
 Dončić was also selected to the EuroLeague 2010–20 All-Decade Team.

-Dončić declared for the 2018 NBA draft, where he was drafted third overall by the Atlanta Hawks and then traded to the Dallas Mavericks.
-(Note: Dončić was selected by the Atlanta Hawks with the 3rd pick in the 2018 NBA Draft, but was acquired by the Mavericks in a draft-day trade.)
-Dončić was unanimously selected to the NBA All-Rookie First Team and won Rookie of the Year for the 2018–19 season.
-He led the NBA in scoring during the 2023–24 season, becoming the first European to lead the NBA in scoring and second international player to achieve the feat.
-That season, he led the Mavericks to their third NBA Finals appearance.
-Dončić is also the Mavericks' franchise leader in career triple-doubles, and holds the record for most points in a Mavericks season.

-Dončić was traded to the Los Angeles Lakers in the middle of the 2024–25 season in a controversial blockbuster trade that is regarded as one of the most shocking and unexpected trades in American sports history.